APickledWalrus/ENGCMP0600-programming-manual/pages/java.md

 5. Run the program by typing the command java HelloWorld.
 This will execute the program and print the message "Hello, World!" to the console.

 # Stats
-- Java was first released in 1995 by Sun Microsystems (now owned by Oracle).
 - Java is currently the third most popular programming language in the world (as of 2021), according to the TIOBE Index.
 - Java is widely used in enterprise-level web development, and it is estimated that over 90% of Fortune 500 companies use Java in some capacity.
 - Java is the official language for developing Android applications, which has helped to increase its popularity.